-Chicken stock is really very easy to make, and the flavor will be richer than purchased broth or stock.
+Chicken stock is really very easy to make, and homemade stock is richer in flavor than purchased broth or stock.
 Add salt if you like or leave it unsalted to use in recipes.
 The stock freezes well, too.

-- 6 to 7 pounds chicken wings (or other bony chicken parts such as neck, back, legs etc.)
+- 6 to 7 pounds chicken wings (or other bony chicken parts such as the neck, back, legs, etc.)

 - 1 medium onion (quartered)

 - 2 ribs celery (cut into 2-inch pieces)